 THE CONSTITUTION OF THE SOUTH AFRICAN NATIONAL EDITORS’ FORUM

-1.1 South Africa’s most senior print, magazine, broadcast and other electronic media editors and media educators, have formed an association to be known as the South African National Editors’ Forum (“the Forum”) and this association and the members thereof commit themselves to a programme of action to defend and promote media freedom and independence.
+1.1 South Africa’s senior print, magazine, broadcast and online media journalists responsible for editorial decisions as well as media educators have formed an association to be known as the South African National Editors’ Forum (“the Forum”) and this association and the members thereof commit themselves to a programme of action to defend and promote media freedom and independence.
 This document comprises the constitution of the Forum.

 1.2 The Forum is founded on the belief and understanding that: